 In addition to establishing that a property owner owes the visitor a duty of care, the slip and fall victim must show that the owner violated that duty.
 Specifically, the owner must have failed to make the necessary repairs or warn about the dangerous condition within a reasonable time.
 The accident victim must also demonstrate that this standard of care violation caused the slip and fall accident.

 Finally, the accident victim must demonstrate that they suffered at least one injury in their slip and fall accident—and that their injury directly resulted from the accident.
 To establish this causal relationship, the accident victim may need to introduce medical records or testimony from a qualified healthcare provider.

 The provider must willingly state in writing or testify in court—to a reasonable degree of medical certainty—that the claimed injury or injuries resulted directly from the slip and fall accident.
 The medical provider may also state that a particular injury is permanent or unlikely to resolve and become asymptomatic over time.
-Slip and fall accident victims who sustain permanent injuries may experience pain and other symptoms for the rest of their life.
+Slip and fall incident victims who sustain permanent injuries may experience pain and other symptoms for the rest of their lives.

 A knowledgeable slip-and-fall lawyer in your area can help you establish these legal elements to recover the damages you deserve for your injuries.

 Essential Steps to Take Following a Slip and Fall

 If you suffered injuries in a slip-and-fall accident on someone else’s property, there are specific steps you should take immediately.
 First, you should report the incident to a store/property manager on duty and insist they prepare an incident report.
 The incident report should detail exactly what happened, including how you fell and the injuries you believe you suffered.